 At this point, you might be thinking if there are other cheesy alternatives you could feed your dog besides string cheese.

-The consistency of Cheez Whiz, for example, makes it another option for owners to use as a disguise for dog medication or as a treat that may keep him busy longer than a cheese stick.
+The consistency of Cheez Whiz, for example, makes it another option for owners to use as a disguise for dog medication or as a treat.

 You can treat Cheez Whiz the same as string cheese (using the same rules of calorie counting to know how much you can safely feed your dog), but know that Cheez Whiz is a more highly processed and less healthy cheese product.